nicolasferrari/Full-Stack-Projects/README.md

 The next step is to configure a Virtual Machine using Virtual Box and Vagrant.
 This will create a linux instance that will be used to run python file with the database queries.
 The link for download the Virtual Box is https://www.virtualbox.org/wiki/Downloads and to install Vagrant go to https://www.vagrantup.com/downloads.html.
 Once you have VirtualBox and Vagrant installed, open a terminal and run the following commands:

-mkdir networking
+mkdir networking \n
-cd networking
+cd networking \n
-vagrant init ubuntu/trusty64
+vagrant init ubuntu/trusty64 \n vagrant up \n
-vagrant up

 When it is complete, you can log into the Linux instance with vagrant ssh.